My Top Ten Christmas Songs, Living Artists Edition by Rich Paschall

 6. “All I Want For Christmas Is You,” Mariah Carey.
-The music video for the popular 1994 release is approaching 208 million views at this writing.
+The music video for the popular 1994 release has over 643 million views at this writing.

 5. “All I Want For Christmas Is A Real Good Tan,” Kenny Chesney.
 Released in 2003 on the Christmas album of the same name, Chesney had a hit with the cross-over Contemporary Country sound.
-It was the first Christmas album for Chesney and has been certified a “gold album” in the United States (over 500,000 copies sold).
+It was the first Christmas album for Chesney and has been certified as a “platinum album” in the United States (over one million copies sold).

 4. “Feliz Navidad,” Jose Feliciano.
 The 1970 tune by the Puerto Rican star has become a classic pop tune world-wide.
 The song features a simple Spanish chorus and a simple English verse.
 The catchy music has taught people everywhere how to say Merry Christmas in Spanish.
-Not only is Feliciano still singing the song, there is a new music video this year (see it here).
-I have opted for a more traditional presentation by the singer below.
+Not only is Feliciano still singing the song, but there is also a recent video presentation (see it here).
+I have opted for this more traditional version by the singer:

 3. “Santa Claus Is Coming To Town,” Bruce Springsteen and the E Street Band.
 The song dates back to 1934 and has been covered by dozens of artists.
 Springsteen recorded it live in 1975 and released it as the B-side of “My Hometown” in 1985.
 It soon found its way to radio station playlists everywhere.
 Now stars try to cover this version.

 2. “Christmas Canon“, Trans-Siberian Orchestra.
-The powerful versions of Christmas songs (original and covers) have made the “orchestra” popular.
-Their annual Christmas tour is a sell out.
-They are somehow a cross between metal rock and symphony.
+The powerful versions of Christmas songs (originals and covers) have made the “orchestra” popular.
+For over twenty years their annual Christmas tour was always a sell-out.
+This year it will be a live stream on Friday.
+The group is a cross between metal rock and symphony with laser lights.
 Startling renditions of “Carol of the Bells” or “Christmas Eve / Sarajevo” and other traditional tunes have come blasting through many holiday playlists.
 The milder 1998 “Christmas Canon” is an adaptation of Johann Pachelbel’s “Canon in D major.”

 1. “Rockin’ Around The Christmas Tree,” Brenda Lee.
-The 1960s pop star is still singing the 1958 hit by Johnny Marks.
-Mr. Marks also wrote “Rudolph the Red Nosed Reindeer” and “A Holly Jolly Christmas.”
-Lee is still touring at 71 years old and giving holiday concerts.
-Her Christmas hit is in constant rotation on radio holiday play lists and one of the most downloaded holiday songs.
+Until this year the 1960s pop star was still singing the 1958 hit by Johnny Marks.
+Mr. Marks also wrote “Rudolph the Red-Nosed Reindeer” and “A Holly Jolly Christmas.”
+Lee (75) has not performed live since January and like most performers, she has nothing else planned this year.
+Her Christmas hit is in constant rotation on radio holiday playlists and one of the most downloaded holiday songs.
 I guess she’s not sorry now.